 Course focuses on pedagogy, teacher knowledge and efficacy, and the development of professional dispositions for use in K-12 teaching.
 Emphasis is on preparing for the edPTA through lesson planning and assessment development.
 Includes multiple teaching components and 55 hours of early field experience.
 4 undergraduate hours.
 No graduate credit.
 Prerequisite: Successful completion of FLTE 471.

-Course focuses on practical aspects of high school teaching and learning in the 21st century.
+Practical aspects of high school teaching and learning in the 21st century.
 Emphasis on teaching world languages at the secondary level.
-Majors topics include teaching with technology, unit planning, instructional methods, assessment development and classroom management.
+Majors topics include teaching with technology, unit planning, instructional methods, assessment development, and classroom management.
+In the fall semester, students enroll for 3 hours.
+In the spring semester, students enroll for 1 hour.
+At the end of the fall semester, students will have completed all Early Field Experiences in accordance with the ISBE/CoTE requirement that teacher candidates fulfill all EFE hours prior to Student Teaching.
 1 or 3 undergraduate hours.
 No graduate credit.
 May be repeated in separate semesters to a maximum of 4 hours.
-In the fall semester, students enroll for 3 hours with instruction occurring in the first 10 weeks.
-In the spring semester, students enroll for 1 hour with instruction occurring in the first 4 weeks.
-At the end of the fall semester, students will have completed all Early Field Experiences in accordance with the ISBE/CoTE requirement that teacher candidates fulfill all EFE hours prior to Student Teaching.
 Prerequisite: Successful completion of FLTE 471 and FLTE 475.